airbrake/airbrake/README.md

 Sinatra
 -------

-Using airbrake in a Sinatra app is just like a Rack app, but you have to disable Sinatra's error rescuing functionality:
+Using airbrake in a Sinatra app is just like a Rack app:

-    require 'sinatra/base'
+    require 'sinatra'
     require 'airbrake'

     Airbrake.configure do |config|
-      config.api_key = 'my_api_key'
+      config.api_key = 'my api key'
     end

-    class MyApp < Sinatra::Default
     use Airbrake::Rack
-      enable :raise_errors

-      get "/" do
+    get '/' do
       raise "Sinatra has left the building"
-      end
     end

 Usage